nosrednaharas/Diary-Exploration/README.md

 ### API Features
 * API of the Daily Diaries with administration, date, year, and link to where it is available, image of entry if available.
 * API to include complete information about the Entry (who, titles, what, where, significance, etc.)
+* Layer for table of contents -- a listing of headers
+* Layer for terms -- defined terms, including their scope
 *

 ### Site Features